stonepros/stone/doc/radosgw/multisite.rst

         "epoch": 1
     }

-.. note:: Ceph generates a unique ID for the realm, which allows the renaming
+.. note:: Stone generates a unique ID for the realm, which allows the renaming
           of a realm if the need arises.

 Create a Master Zone Group